joeynguyen/tagged-photos-scraper/README.md

 The other reason I built this tool was to get my hands dirty and learn some technologies that I've been interested in, specifically Electron.js and Puppeteer.
 For a software developer, like any other profession that involves creating things, the best way to learn a new skill is to create something with it, and this project gave me a good opportunity to do that.
 So mostly, I built this tool for myself.

-## Why not put this in the Mac App Store

-Going through the process of doing that requires more time and energy than I'm interested in taking on.
-Plus, Facebook can easily make changes to their website that can break the functionality of this tool so if that happens, there'll be a bunch of frustrated users leaving bad reviews.
-As a wise woman once said, "Ain't nobody got time for that!".

 ## Acknowledgments

 I was able to build this app thanks to the work of many other open-source projects.